Diversity in the workplace: A strategic guide to diversity and inclusion best practices

 To maintain dialogue and measure the impact of a company’s DEI strategy, companies need to understand the workforce and whether employees are reporting a truly inclusive employee experience.

-As senior HR value advisor, Aaron Fung said, “You can recruit everyone you want in the organization.
+As senior HR value advisor, Aaron Fung said, “You can recruit everyone you want in the organisation.
 But if people don’t stay, you basically have a revolving door for diversity and inclusion.”
 This leads to the “leaky bucket” problem.

 Aaron Fung, senior HR value advisor